 Lottery Deadline: Applications are accepted all year round.
-To be included in the lottery for the 2023-24 school year, applications must be submitted between October 1, 2023 and our February 2024 deadline.
-Any lottery applications received after our February 2024 will be added to the waitlist in the order in which they are received.
+To be included in the lottery for the 2025-26 school year, applications must be submitted between October 1, 2024 and our established deadline.
+Any lottery applications received after our established deadline will be added to the waitlist in the order in which they are received.